 Lucy Cuddy Hall (CUDY), Room 126, (907) 786-1487

-The Culinary Arts and Hospitality Division offers two degrees: an Associate of Applied Science (AAS) in Culinary Arts and a Bachelor of Arts (BA) in Hospitality and Restaurant Management.
+The Culinary Arts and Hospitality Division offers two degrees: an Associate of Applied Science (AAS) in Culinary Arts and a Bachelor of Arts (BA) in Hospitality Administration.

 The AAS generally takes five semesters of full-time study to complete (12-15 credits per semester).
 With additional culinary electives, students may focus their studies in culinary/bakery, management or hospitality.
 Through a study abroad agreement, students have the option of studying abroad for one semester at the prestigious Italian Culinary Institute of Florence (APICIUS).

-The capstone experience for the bachelor’s degree is a 600-hour internship offered through UAA and is designed to provide direct hands-on hotel and restaurant operations management experience during the fourth or fifth year.
+The capstone experience for the bachelor’s degree is a 600-hour internship offered through UAA.
+The internship provides hands-on hotel and restaurant operations management experience during the fourth or fifth year.
 Arranged by the department, internships are paid work experiences at an approved site.